In Which We Visit The Great Wall and Have a Bit of Unexpected Excitement

 The rain created an additional complication.
 I spent much of my time walking with G and the intrepid Kiwis who attacked the walk with a vigor and energy that certainly belied their ages.
 We ducked under the protective canvas that sheltered visitors waiting for their cable ride down the slope just as the skies opened into a tremendous downpour.
 I hopped on thinking John and Anne were right behind me but they apparently had a problem with their ticket and I stood at the bottom wondering if they’d disappeared into the same space as the Chinese woman had materialized from on the flight from Frankfurt.
 Eventually, we all made it – after a fashion.
 Pictures from the Great Wall are here.

 Six of us and Groud arrived at the shop more or less on time.
 Erin was a no show.
 We waited.
 And waited.
 The time stretched to 12:30 then 13:00 then 13:30 and still we had no sign of her.
 G had stressed punctuality in our initial group meeting noting particularly that she had no control over train schedules so under those circumstances the group would leave latecomers behind.
 The seven of us ate lunch and still no sign of Erin.
-I have to think the pancake stand was a better choice than this option:DSCN0217
+I have to think the pancake stand was a better choice than this option:.DSCN0217

 After a while, wet and chilled, most of us returned to our van.
 Groud had security announce Erin’s name and page her to the parking lot over a public address system that the officers assured her could be heard over that entire section of the Wall.
 We waited and she still failed to appear.
 G then went back up the Wall on her own to search but she returned having found no trace.
 As we were about to leave, Groud received a call.
 Erin was at the hotel in Beijing.

 When they’d reached the top of their climb, she and Rose had separated, heading off in different directions.
 E didn’t have a watch and was relying on her camera to keep track of the time.
 Apparently, the camera wasn’t accurate and displayed the time as 12:30 when it was only 11:30.
 She’d rushed to the designated place and when she didn’t see us, assumed we’d left.
 Somehow she managed a combination of public and private transportation back to Beijing.
-All the while she’d been trying to call G but sometrhing interfered with cell phone transmission and reception.
+All the while she’d been trying to call G but something interfered with cell phone transmission and reception.

 With G making certain that the remaining six were on the bus, we made our later than expected departure to return to Beijing.
 It resulted in a time crunch but we were all relieved that Erin was safe and shared some hearty laughs over the incident.
-One offshoot of the late departure is that, by the time we completed the return from Muitanyu, we had no time for additional sightseeing because we needed to stock up on food for our first overnight train to Ulaanbataar.
+One offshoot of the late departure is that, by the time we completed the return from Muitanyu, we had no time for additional sightseeing because we needed to

 Stock up on food, you wonder?
 Well, yes.
 Groud warned us that the train might or might not have a dining car and, that if it did, food choices would likely be limited and expensive.
 Since we were leaving the hotel at 06:00 Wednesday, we had to finish any shopping Tuesday.
 I’d bought some noodles from the “pancake lady” but thought some added provisioning was in order.

-Six of us plus Groud decided a celebratory meal was in order so we hopped on the Metro to Dongzhimen and made our way to Guijie or as it’s sometimes called by the locals, “Ghost Street.DSCN0222
+Six of us plus Groud decided a celebratory meal was in order so we hopped on the Metro to Dongzhimen and made our way to Guijie or as it’s sometimes called by the locals, “Ghost Street”.

 How exactly it came by this moniker is disputed.
 Some maintain that the Chinese character in the name which represents a round mouthed bamboo container for food sounds similar to the word for ghost.
 Others say it springs from the ghostly spectacle of the grocery and produce night market that was once located here.
 Nevertheless, it’s an exciting place.
 G chose the restaurant called Hua’s Courtyard.
 A quick search on Trip Advisor has it rated 30th among almost 6,100 Beijing eateries.
 Our feast included a plate of dumplings, string beans with pork, a kung pao like shrimp dish, something called The Empresses Eggplant, Peking Duck, four 600 ml bottles of beer and three soft drinks.DSCN0221

 The total bill was under 600 yuan.
-That’s less than $12.00 per person.
+That’s less than $12 per person.
 If that’s not enough of a bargain for you, there’s also a show in the middle of dinner that included traditional music, some sleight of hand magic, remarkable balletic moves stretching dough, and a demonstration of tea pouring from a pot with a spout that must have been a meter long combining movements from dance and martial arts.
-Tomorrow, we’re off to Mongolia.

-This entry was posted in The Trans Mongolian Express 2013.
+This entry was posted in By Train From Beijing to Saint Petersburg 2013.
 Bookmark the permalink.

 5 Responses to In Which We Visit The Great Wall and Have a Bit of Unexpected Excitement